nus-cs1010/2324-s1/docs/library.md

 ```

 - `char* cs1010_read_line()`<br>
 Returns a `char *` pointing to the next new-line-separated string from the standard input.
 The string returns from `cs1010_read_line()` includes the newline character (if one is found).
-Returns NULL if there is an error.
-If the returned value is non-NULL, the caller is responsible for freeing the memory allocated by calling `free`.
+Returns `NULL` if there is an error.
+If the returned value is non-`NULL`, the caller is responsible for freeing the memory allocated by calling `free`.
 ```C
 char* line = cs1010_read_line();
 // use line to do something